nasriblack/SoftBussBookingBack1.1/README.md

 ---

 ### ✅ To Do
+- [ ] as user i can cancel my reservation
+- [ ] as Admin i must see the list of booking of the bus of 1 month ago => Admin
+- [ ] as Admin i must verify the user after his registration => Admin
+- [ ] I need to be verified to make the registration => registration
+- [ ] Check the reservation number is less or equal than the number of seats of the bus

 ---

 ### 🛠️ Doing

-- [ ] Implement the reservartion flow => reservation
-    - [X] Change the seatId to unique in prisma schema
-    - [X] Add enum of destination
-    - [ ] As user i can make the reservation
-        - [X] i can make a reservation with simple ( no middelware)
-        - [X] i can't take already reserved seat
-        - [X] i can't make double reservation
-        - [X] i can't make reservation if my ID is false

 ---